MC5: 2002–2012: DKT/MC5

+2018–2024: MC50 tour and Heavy Lifting

 MC5 performing in 2018.
 L–R: Wayne Kramer, bassist Billy Gould, vocalist Marcus Durant, drummer Brendan Canty (obscured by Durant), and guitarist Kim Thayil.

 In May 2018, Kramer announced the MC50 tour to celebrate the 50th anniversary of Kick Out the Jams, with a lineup including himself, plus rock stalwarts Kim Thayil and Matt Cameron of Soundgarden, Brendan Canty of Fugazi, and Doug Pinnick of King's X, as well as Marcus Durant and Don Was.
 Pinnick was eventually replaced by Faith No More bassist Billy Gould.
 Thompson did not take part in the MC50 tour, which concluded in Christchurch, New Zealand in February 2020.

 In 2022, Kramer announced that a tour under the banner of We Are All MC5 would take place that spring, and that a new MC5 studio album with veteran producer Bob Ezrin would also be released later that year with original MC5 drummer Dennis Thompson playing on two tracks.
 Joining Kramer on "The Heavy Lifting Tour" is singer Brad Brooks, guitarist Stevie Salas, bassist Vicki Randle, and drummer Winston Watson, who replaces originally named drummer Stephen Perkins.
 In addition to San Francisco Bay area singer-songwriter Brooks, Native American Salas is a former advisor of contemporary music at the Smithsonian National Museum of the American Indian, Randle is known as the first permanent female member of The Tonight Show Band from 1992 to 2010, and Watson performed 400 shows with Bob Dylan from 1992 over five years of his Never Ending Tour.
 In 2023, Kramer announced that the new album would be released in the spring of 2024.

 On February 2, 2024, Kramer died after being diagnosed the previous month with pancreatic cancer.
 In April 2024, John Sinclair, who previously served as MC5's manager and who was also instrumental in the band's political activism, died as well.

 In April 2024, the MC5 was selected for induction into the Rock and Roll Hall of Fame in the musical excellence category.

 Thompson died of a heart attack on May 8, 2024, at the age of 75.
 The MC5's final album, Heavy Lifting, was posthumously released on October 18, 2024.